 Let l2 be the real length of the steel rod and l’ be the measuring tape’s length at 45 °C.

 i.e. l’ = l + α( T1 – T )

 Thus the real length of the steel measured by the tape is :

 And at 25 0C length of the rod is 60cm.

-Q.7: A steel disc is to be attached to a steel rod.
-At 27°C the outer diameter of the rod is 8cm and the central hole in the disc is of radius 7.99 cm.
-The rod is then cooled, at what temperature will the rod fit in the disc?
-(Consider the linear expansion of steel to be constant, α = 1.20 × 10-5 K-1 )
+Q.7: A large steel wheel is to be fitted on to a shaft of the same material.
+At 27 °C, the outer diameter of the shaft is 8.70 cm and the diameter of the central hole in the wheel is 8.69 cm.
+The shaft is cooled using ‘dry ice’.
+At what temperature of the shaft does the wheel slip on the shaft?
+Assume coefficient of linear expansion of the steel to be constant over the required temperature range : αsteel = 1.20 × 10–5 K–1.

 Temperature, T = 27°C